 - Northern Region – India

-RECENT MARKET TECHNOLOGICAL TRENDS IN TELECOM TOWERS INFRASTRUCTURE
+RECENT TECHNOLOGICAL TRENDS IN INDIA TELECOM TOWER INFRASTRUCTURE MARKET

-The Telecom tower infrastructure has been focused upon increasing fuel consumption levels as they fall to be on a large-scale flow category within the industrial segment and consume a large amount of exchequer for the operators.
+The telecom tower infrastructure has been focused on rising fuel consumption levels since they fall into the industrial segment on a big scale and cost a considerable amount of exchequer for the operators.

-Renewable energy can be used successfully to run the electrical equipment of telecom towers in remote areas where grid power is unavailable.
-It removes the possibility of interruptions of working of telecom equipment due to frequent power cuts as electricity from renewable sources is the most reliable one.
+Renewable energy can successfully power telecom tower electrical equipment in distant places when grid power is unavailable.
+It eliminates the chance of telecom equipment downtime due to frequent power outages, as renewable energy is the most dependable.

-There have been projects initiated within the non-grid areas in around 20 states where they power the towers by using green energy sources like solar panels and wind energy.
-The tests have been found to have “worked out well” and there are now plans to actively spread them to more regions.
+There have been initiatives begun in non-grid locations in around 20 states where the towers are powered by green energy sources such as solar panels and wind energy.

-On average, 70% of the new towers to be constructed every year would be in the rural areas where grid power is not the primary source of energy.
+The experiments were judged to have “worked out well,” and there are now plans to actively disseminate them to further places.
+On average, 70% of new towers built each year would be in rural locations where grid electricity is not the dominant source of energy.

-The electronic elements core or intelligence in any network embodied in base stations and other equipment for mobile networks, access node switches, and management systems for fibre networks are part of active infrastructure.
+Active infrastructure includes the electronic elements core or intelligence in any network, such as base stations and other equipment for mobile networks, access node switches, and management systems for fibre networks.

-With leading GSM players forming a consortium (Indus Towers) and other larger players such as Tata Teleservices and Reliance Communications entering into long term agreements for passive infrastructure sharing mostly with their tower subsidiaries, the new and smaller third-party infrastructure providers are likely to get most of their business from smaller players and new entrants.
+With leading GSM players forming a consortium (Indus Towers) and other larger participants such as Tata Teleservices and Reliance Communication systems entering into long-term agreements for passive connectivity, primarily with their tower subsidiary companies, new and smaller third-party infrastructure service provider are likely to receive the majority of their business from smaller players and new entrants.

-There has been recent integrations and enhancements by the GTL Infrastructure and Jio Infocomm on the increased mobilization of towers wherein the towers are designed to have a lower coverage on the land usage pattern alongside the enhanced levels of low radioactivity in the region of operation.
+GTL Infrastructure and Jio Infocomm have recently integrated and improved on the increasing mobilisation of towers, with the towers built to have a lower coverage on the land utilisation pattern as well as higher levels of low radioactivity in the zone of operation.